ioBroker/ioBroker.modbus/README.md

 Implementation of ModBus Slave and Master for ioBroker.
 Actually only Modbus over TCP is supported.

 # Changelog
+# 0.2.6 (2015-10-22)
+* (bluefox) add different types for inputRegisters and for holding registers ONLY FOR MASTER

 # 0.2.5 (2015-10-20)
 * (bluefox) fix names of objects if aliases used